-As spring turns to summer, the call of the open road gets louder.
-You may find yourself yearning to get on your motorcycle to take a road trip very, very soon.
-You should know motorcycle related deaths have been on the rise since 2000.
+The call of the open road is hard to resist.
+Each day, you find yourself yearning to get on your motorcycle for a trip, however, you should know motorcycle-related deaths have been on the rise since 2000.
 In 2016 alone, nearly 5,000 people died in motorcycle accidents.

-At the Law Office of Raul A. Guajardo, P.L.L.C., we know the devastation motorcycle accidents can have.
-We offer the following motorcycle safety tips to help keep you safe.
+We know the devastation motorcycle accidents can cause, so we're offering the following motorcycle safety tips to help keep you safe.

-Helmets that meet the Department of Transportation standard are the single most effective means of reducing the number of people who die or suffer serious injury in motorcycle crashes, according to the Centers for Disease Control and prevention (CDC).
-Helmets reduce the potential for a deadly crash by 37 %.
-Most motorcycle fatalities are from traumatic brain injury.
-Even when not fatal, a traumatic brain injury requires lengthy rehabilitation, and sometimes cannot be completely treated.
+Helmets that meet Department of Transportation standards are the single most effective means of reducing the number of people who die or suffer serious injury in motorcycle crashes, according to the Centers for Disease Control and prevention (CDC).
+Helmets reduce the potential for a deadly crash by 37 %, as most motorcycle fatalities are caused by traumatic brain injuries.
+Even when not fatal, a traumatic brain injury requires lengthy rehabilitation, and can sometimes not be treated completely.

 Wear Appropriate Gear